Wolverinex77/Price-Tracker-For-E-Commerce-Website/README.md

 * `categories.py` – handles product categories
 * `search.py` – implements the search function
 * `display.py` – displays the menu and product information
-* `mail.py` – placeholder for future email feature
+* `mail.py` – sends email on latest product disounts to the user
 * `utils.py` – helper functions used throughout the project
 * `requirements.txt` – list of Python libraries